Bollywood stars hospitalized as coronavirus cases spike in India - Local News 8

 Bollywood stars hospitalized as coronavirus cases spike in India

-India’s film industry was on edge Sunday after several of Bollywood’s biggest stars were sent to hospital after testing positive for coronavirus.
+India’s film industry is on edge after several of Bollywood’s biggest stars were admitted to hospital after testing positive for coronavirus over the course of the weekend.

-Superstar Amitabh Bachchan was in a “stable” condition in the isolation unit at Nanavati Hospital, the facility said in a statement, after he and his son Abhishek Bachchan were both admitted following positive tests late Saturday evening.
+Superstar Amitabh Bachchan was in a “stable” condition in the isolation unit at Nanavati Hospital in the city of Mumbai, the facility said in a statement, after he and his son Abhishek Bachchan were both admitted following positive tests late Saturday evening.

 And soon later Abhiskek Bachchan’s wife, the heralded actress Aishwarya Rai Bachchan, also entered hospital.
 The couple’s daughter tested positive for Covid-19 too.